- Take an exhilarating rickshaw ride through the heart of Old Delhi

 Day 6: Agra Sightseeing Tour

 After breakfast, set off on a half-day sightseeing tour of Agra.
 The tour starts with a visit to Agra Fort to admire the unique blend of Rajput and Mughal architecture, red sandstone, and white marble.
-Built on the site of a historic fort on the banks of the Yamuna River by the Mughal emperor Akbar in 1565, this building was the main residence of the Mughal royals up until 1638 when the capital was moved from Agra to Delhi.
-You'll visit the Shish Mahal, or The Glass Palace, which was built by Shah Jahan in 1631, and features a glasswork mosaic on the walls and ceilings, the Muthamman Burj, Jahangir's Hauz bathing tank, and Shah Jahan's white marble Shahjahani Mahal.
+Built on the site of a historic fort on the banks of the Yamuna River by the Mughal emperor Akbar in 1565, this building was the main residence of the Mughal royals up until 1638, when the capital was moved from Agra to Delhi.
+You'll visit the Shish Mahal, or The Glass Palace, which Shah Jahan built in 1631, and features a glasswork mosaic on the walls and ceilings, the Muthamman Burj, Jahangir's Hauz bathing tank, and Shah Jahan's white marble Shahjahani Mahal.

 After exploring the fort, make your way to Itmad Ud Daulah, also known as the Baby Taj.
 This Mughal mausoleum is a geometric and symmetric white-marble structure, which was commissioned by the wife of Jahangir in honor of her father, Mirza Ghiyas Beg, who was the grandfather of Mumtaz Mahal, the favorite wife of Shah Jahan, who built the Taj Mahal in her honor.
-Explore this beautiful tomb with its intricate craftsmanship and inlays studded with thousands of semi-precious stones, before returning to the hotel.
+Explore this beautiful tomb with its intricate craftsmanship and inlays studded with thousands of semi-precious stones before returning to the hotel.